Personal Development, Business, Finance, and Investing for Everyone

 Create More Income Streams (Invest Wisely)

 Your money is like a tree.
 If you save and invest, it will grow and have an extra income.
-But just like a tree, if you don't care of it, it will eventually wither and vanish.
-You can put your savings into an investment or into emergency fund.
+But just like a tree, if you don't care about it, it will eventually wither and vanish.
+You can put your savings into an investment or emergency fund.

 Establish a low-cost, diversified portfolio that's appropriate to achieve both short-and long-term goals.

 For more updates about

 Personal Development, Financial and Investment Education.
 Join and Subscribe to my Newsletter.